-Due to the current pandemic the contractors are required to submit the Covid policy signed by the most senior person.
+Due to the current pandemic the main contractor is required to submit the Covid policy signed by the most senior person.
 The policy must be displayed in a prominent place within the workplace.
-A copy of the policy must be filed in the contractor's OHS files and attached as an annexure to the OHS Plan.
+A copy of the policy must be filed in the main contractor's OHS files and attached as an annexure to the OHS Plan.